 I read a lot.
 I watch a lot of scripted TV, I read comics, I watch movies, I play narrative-focused games, and I have never, in my life, enjoyed a love story as much as I enjoyed the love story between Garrus Vakarian and Commander Shepard.

-It’s not because Garrus is the most attractive character I’ve ever encountered; he’s not.
+It’s not because Garrus is the most attractive character I’ve ever encountered.
 He’s not even my favorite squadmate; that honor goes to Mordin Solus.
 My investment comes from somewhere else: it comes from the game’s ability to discard one of the most central requirements of the romantic narrative: the requirement that something dramatic separate the lovers, that they have something that keeps them apart until the climax of the story.
 When do we ever get to see the story of two best friends who trust each other implicitly, and never break that trust, falling slowly and gently in love?
 Pretty much never, because there’s no drama there.
 I’m thinking back on hundreds of love stories I’ve read or watched or played over the years, and never has the primary love story of a piece been written in precisely this way.

 The drama in Shepard and Garrus’s relationship comes not from the denial of their emotions, not from some stricture keeping them apart, not from (and I hate this most of all) some comical misunderstanding that introduces a senseless conflict that must be overcome in the third act.
-The narrative interest in their relationship in Mass Effect 2 comes not from what is keeping them apart, but from what is bringing them together.
+The narrative interest in their relationship in Mass Effect 2 doesn’t come from what is keeping them apart, but from what is bringing them together.
 It is about two people who are very important to each other realizing how much they mean to each other.
 That is a story that has been told before, I will admit, but there is a twist here.
 A twist that departs from the path of the standard romantic narrative, and creates something entirely new.

 In many stories, the realization of how important a relationship is causes one or more of the parties to withdraw.
 “I realized what losing you would mean, and it scared me.”
 Or maybe the realization only comes after a lengthy slog through the ups and downs of doubts until someone finally realizes “you complete me” and then poof, reprise the theme song and roll the credits.
 It’s either a source of conflict throughout the story or a single beat at the end.